 90 Degrees started out with 5 kids, me being the oldest, and slowly dwindled to three as the others found they couldn't/didn't want to keep up the commitment of coming every week, and then it was down to 2, and then it was just me.
 I started Groundstreet Radio after 90 Degrees wrapped each Saturday.
 I would run from the studio to the British Council to broadcast G R@dio.
 It got really hectic though, and I had my regular job during the week, so I decided to give it a rest for a while.

-Fast forward about 6 months, and I’m glad to be back on air.
-Groundstreet Radio is so addictive for me because it’s such a learning experience.
-I always say this,but it’s so true.
+Fast forward about 6 months, and I'm glad to be back on air.
+Groundstreet Radio is so addictive for me because it's such a learning experience.
+It's a really successful station and we even work with a fantastic Radio Advertising Agency to ensure we play relevant ads to our listeners.
+They find us brands that want to advertise on our show and it works so well!
+It's a great way for us to generate some income too.
+I always say this, but it's so true.
 Internet radio is VERY different from regular (or as I like to call it, terrestial) radio.
 There really is no studio.
 My studio is my desk in my room at college.
 I broadcast off my laptop.
 I use a little retro-style silver microphone, that I bought from Japan, which interfaces with my IBM ThinkPad (Dear God, I really hate my laptop, it is so ugly.
 Why, why?
 Did you allow the devil to deceive me into giving my mom my HP?)
-I manage the callers online,and in some ways it’s easier to coordinate, but in many ways, it’s not.
-There lots of things that I could do with terrestial radio that I can’t with internet radio, and there are some things that I can do online, that I couldn’t with 90 Degrees.
+I manage the callers online,and in some ways it's easier to coordinate, but in many ways, it's not.
+There lots of things that I could do with terrestial radio that I can't with internet radio, and there are some things that I can do online, that I couldn't with 90 Degrees.
 The home of Groundstreet Radio right now is: http://www.blogtalkradio.com/groundstreet, but hopefully in the near future, I will be moving.
 I love blogtalkradio, but I wanna do my own thing.

 So far, I've covered anything under the sun, from the Jena 6, to Sex, to Thanksgiving shopping, but upcoming possibilities include an interview with Teleola Akinlawon from Godkulture, and many other sassilicious mini-projects that I'm keeping secret for now.
 I'm so happy with the response I'm getting as far as the show is concerned.
 The last show had 237 downloads within two weeks.
 I know it sounds small, but that's a big deal for a new show starting up in a world where the veterans have staunch, die-hard fans.
 I want to make it so much better because it's my baby.
 I know I'm young, but that just makes victory ever so much more sweeter.